dmillett/political-canvas/README.md

  * Public API
  * Moderators to ~ensure fairness and non-intimidation

+ *Explore blockchain for candidate positions and registered constituents*

 ### Getting Started
 How a person starts building a campaign for a specific public role.